-The City of Burlington Police Department has developed a community-oriented policing service that uses a cooperative approach to meeting the safety needs of the community we serve.
-Our goal is to be more familiar with, and establish the trust of our community, while providing more efficient and effective services.
+The Burlington Police Department has developed a community-oriented policing service that uses a cooperative approach to meet the safety needs of the community we serve.
+Our goal is to be more familiar with our community and to establish trust between its members and our officers, while providing efficient and effective services.

-- Community policing is a philosophy that guides police management style and operational strategies.
+- It is a philosophy that guides police management style and operational strategies.
 It emphasizes the establishment of police/ community partnerships and a problem-solving approach that is responsive to the needs of the community.

-- One of the major objectives of community policing efforts is to establish an active partnership between the police and the community that can analyze problems and design and help implement solutions and services that are truly community-based.
-This requires the police to make a conscious effort to create an atmosphere in which community partners actively and willingly co-operate with the police.
+- One of the major objectives of community policing efforts is to establish an active partnership between the police and the community that can analyze problems in order to design and implement solutions and services that are truly community-based.
+This requires the police to make a conscious effort to create and atmosphere in which community partners actively and willingly cooperate with the police.

-- Community policing is a partnership with the objective to determine community needs and policing priorities, and to promote police accountability and effectiveness.
-Community policing should include the participation of all stakeholders.
+- It is a partnership with the objective to determine community needs and policing priorities and to promote police accountability and effectiveness.
+It should include the participation of all stakeholders.

-- Community policing is an agent of empowerment, creating a sense of joint responsibility and a joint capacity for addressing issues of concern to both the community and police personnel.
+- It is an agent of empowerment, creating a sense of joint responsibility and a joint capacity for addressing issues of concern to both the community and police personnel.

-Community policing principles inform, guide, and sustain all policing activities.
+These principles inform, guide, and sustain all policing activities:

 - Respects and protects human rights